 Dependant visas can be requested for spouse (legally married), children and eventually parents living under their financial aid.
-Such relationship must be proved by means of the corresponding certificates and an affidavit stating that the applicant will assume their expenses while living in Chile is needed.
-Dependant visa does not allow them to develop paid work in Chile, in such case they should request their own one.
+Such relationship must be proved by means of the corresponding certificates and an affidavit stating that the applicant will finance their expenses while living in Chile.
+Dependant visa does not allow them to develop paid work in Chile.

-Applications need to be filed before arriving to Chile in case they are requested at the Consulate, or before the tourist permit expires or the corresponding service starts if done in Chile.
+Applications need to be filed before arriving to Chile in case they are requested at the Consulate, or before the tourist permit expires if done in Chile.

-Visa subject to a working contract can be granted for up to two years and can be renewed for the same term, and temporary residence is granted for one year, and is also renewable for such term.
-After one year has expired (in case of temporary residence) or two years (in case of working permits), the foreigner can also request a permanent residence, which is granted indefinitely and allows him to keep developing paid activities in Chile.
+Visa subject to a working contract can be granted for up to two years and can be renewed, and temporary residence is granted for one year, and is renewable.
+After one year has expired (in case of temporary residence) or two years (in case of working permits), the foreigner can request a permanent residence which is granted indefinitely and allows to keep developing paid activities in Chile.
 One of the requisites to opt for the Permanent Residence is not to exceed the period of 180 days outside the country during the last year of residence, and it is lost if the foreigner spent more than a year abroad and did not request an extension.

-Foreigners cannot start working until the visa has been granted, or until the special working permit is stamped on his/her passport.
-Therefore, frequently the application includes the request of a special working permit, which is granted in a term shorter than the decision regarding the visa application and is renewable until the latter is granted.
-This special working permit requested together with the visa application does allow the foreigner to travel freely while the visa is processed.
+Foreigners cannot start working until the visa has been granted, or until the special working permit is stamped in the passport.
+Therefore, frequently the application includes a special working permit request, which is decided in a shorter term that the visa application.